Why commission a portrait?

 If I send you a photo, can you do a portrait from that?

-No. It’s very difficult to do a painting from someone else’s photograph because a portrait painting is about much more than just a superficial likeness of a person.
+No. It’s very difficult to do a painting from someone else’s photograph because a portrait painting is about much more than just a superficial likeness of someone.
 Artists always consider lighting, something most people don’t even think about when they present a photo and ask for a painting.
 I’m interested in creating a beautiful painting for you so I don’t want to compromise the process from the get go.
 Even artists who work primarily from photographs usually insist on taking their own photos.

 Do I have to sit for my portrait or can some of the face be done without me?